lambinsea/maomaowm/README.md

 # Maomaowm

-This project is developed based on `dwl` , it is basically compatible with all `dwm` features.
+This project is developed based on [dwl](https://codeberg.org/dwl/dwl/), it is basically compatible with all `dwm` features.
 In addition, it is added many operation that supported in `hyprland`, such as `smooth and customizable animation`、`External configuration that can be hot overloaded`,`pin mode`,`maximize window` etc...

 See below for more features.